Climbing up Scales Fell to set up camp before sunset

 As I was facing directly into the sun I could tell a lot of my photographs were suffering from lens flare.
 I tried using my hand to stop this, probably looking as if I was doing some morning tai-chi while doing so.
-When I got home I ended up deleting most as the flare had ruined them but there was one that I was very pleased with.
+When I got home I ended up deleting most of this batch of photos as the flare had ruined them.
+However there was one that I was very pleased with.
 Although totally accidental I think the sun’s rays add to it and make the shot.

 It is very hard to do justice to the scale of the view but, by stitching eight individual photographs together, I produced a massive image that I’m very happy with.
 Sadly its way too big to upload to this site in full but it can be used to produce some impressive prints.
 For now all I can do is home in on some details to show the picture’s scale so I’ll zoom in on the areas highlighted below.

 Gategill Fell summit